kordless/EvolveMCP/README.md

 Great!
 The calculator tool has been installed and is ready to use.
 You will need to restart Claude Desktop.

-You can restart using `./evolve.ps1 --Restart`
+You can restart using `./evolve.ps1 -Restart`
 ```

 2. Restart Claude as instructed